cmflannery/openrocketengine/README.md

 Currently, openrocketengine creates an excel file with design parameters that can be used to design an engine.
 Future support for generating '.IGES' files would be great.

 Looking at using/improving [this](https://pypi.python.org/pypi/pyIGES/0.0.27) library to generate .IGES files.

+### Design Iteration and Testing
+openrocketengine should have the ability to take test data inputs and use that information to improve the engine model.

 ## Licensing
 openrocketengine is released under the MIT license.